blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-conditions.md

 id: webhooks-conditions
 ---

 Optionally you can create up to 5 trigger conditions for the webhook.
 Only events that met all of the conditions will be sent to your endpoint.
 Condition rule consist of a field, a value and an operator.
-You can choose from predefined conditions fields or create a custom JSONPath query extracting the data you want to match.
+You can choose from predefined conditions fields or create a custom JSONPath query extracting the field you want to match.

 ## Predefined conditions

 The easiest way to create a condition is to select a field from a list of predefined fields for each event type.

-For an example if you want to be notified when a payment is received on an address then after selecting trigger type "Transaction" you will be able to create a rule for a field "Receiver", paste the address to the input and you are all set.
+For example, if you want to be notified when a payment is received on an address, then after selecting trigger type "Transaction" you will be able to create a rule for a field "Receiver", paste the address to the input and you are all set.

 ### Transaction event